 Travelling from Auckland to Bay of Islands

-Whangarei & Whangarei FallsThere’s now a by-pass road so you don’t need to travel through Northland’s biggest town, Whangarei (2 hours) at all.
-However if you avoid peak hour between 8-10am and 4-6pm it shouldn’t add more than 10 minutes to your trip.
-The Whangarei basin area (follow the signs), located on the Hatea River has a relaxing ambience, the Claphams National Clock museum, and a couple of nice restaurants if you’re in the mood for a sit down lunch.
+A by-pass road takes drivers around Northland’s only city, Whangarei (2 hours).
+If you avoid peak hour between 8-10am and 4-6pm a detour into the centre shouldn’t add more than 15 minutes to your travel time.
+The Whangarei town basin area (follow the signs), located on the Hatea River has a relaxing ambience, the Claphams National Clock museum, art shops and nice restaurants if you’re in the mood for a sit down lunch.
 The Whangarei i-Site with public toilets is located on the main highway just before your reach the town centre.
 If you prefer to avoid the main centre, consider stopping by the 26m Whangareri Falls.
-Not quite as high as Kerikeri’s spectacular and well known Rainbow Falls, but only 5 minutes from the Highway.
+They are not quite as high as Kerikeri’s spectacular and well known Rainbow Falls, but only 5 minutes from the Highway.
 You can either view the falls from the top, or enjoy the easy walk down to view from the foot of the falls.

 Whilst Towai (2 hrs 30 mins) seemingly hosts only a cafe and the historic Towai Hotel (definitely worth a pit stop); nearby Ruapekapeka (Maori for ‘bats nest’) is a hidden treasure – the remains of one of the final and most bitterly fought confrontations between Maori and Europeans during early settlement.
 The British were so impressed by the techniques employed by Maori chief Kawiti that a model of the pa (fortress) was presented to British parliament and is credited to developing trench warfare used in WW1.